 Exactly two weeks later, on 26 December we were in Port Blair, the capital of the Andaman Islands, on our final day there.
 We had spent two positively idyllic weeks on two islands – Havelock and Neil Islands snorkelling, lazing and really enjoying this magical place.
 We had returned to Port Blair on Christmas Eve, to spend Christmas day and our plan had been to travel back to Calcutta and onto Delhi on Boxing day for the final week of our honeymoon in northern India spotting tigers.

-I was woken by the first gentle tremors of the just before 6.30 am.
+I was woken by the first gentle tremors of the earthquake just before 6.30 am.
 I felt an oddly soothing rocking of the bed and instantly wondered if it was possibly a tremor or whether hubby J was having some action packed Bollywood type dream!
 Was hubby causing the bed to rock, or was the bed causing hubby to rock?
 I very quickly realised it was an earthquake when as well as the bed, the wardrobe and mirrors started shaking and the tremors quickly got much stronger, seeming to gather speed.
 I woke hubby J from his action packed dream, and we rushed out of the room.
 I grabbed two strange essentials in automatic pilot – my glasses and my plastic sandals.
 My earthquake fear had meant that I was prepared and instantly made a judgement about where to take cover.
 Having selected my glasses, I could see from the way the building was behaving, that we were safer not trying to leave the building.
 We sheltered in the corridor while the quake was at its worst.
 We could hardly stand, and it felt as if the hotel had turned to rubber.
 The noise of the earth and building moving was the strangest, most difficult noise to describe – a sort of grinding, roaring noise.
 Everything was moving, and the other guests were rushing downstairs (we were on the second floor).
 Glass, light fittings and other debris were smashing down all around, particularly in the stairwell.
 My cheap plastic slippers protected my feet from the glass scattered everywhere.
 The tremor was so strong that we could hardly stand.
 Once the shaking subsided we returned quickly to the room, grabbed a couple of essentials including the nearest clothing and the small handbag with passports and made our way gingerly down the stairs which were littered with debris.
 We were very fortunate not to be cut or hurt apart form a few bruises when we were thrown against the wall.

 Outside we saw the extent of the damage.
 Our new, carefully built hotel was badly damaged with large cracks everywhere.
 The lift shaft added onto the front of the building had become separated from the main building and had probably provided some stability to the overall structure of the hotel.
 If the building hadn’t been so well constructed our place of shelter could have been our death trap.